AgBioData/Pan-genomes/Pan-genome_resource.md

   **Assembly and annotation quality control**
   <details>
     <summary>Click for more information</summary>
 The construction of core, variable, and rare genes could be used to create a species- or clade-specific sort of BUSCO set for assessing the quality of subsequent genome assemblies and annotations.
+Knowledge of the gene content of a species can support the annotation of related species given  that the majority of gene models are likely to be conserved between closely related species.

 *[Add: types of analyses, types of datasets, file formats, sample paper, and if available: tutorials]*
   </details>